vusophie/seg4105_playground/README.md

 1. No shaping
 2. Bug smash
-3. Work is shipped / merged to main in small bites
+3. Work is shipped/merged to main in small bites
 4. Max 2 cycles

 ### Examples

-1. In 2020, after **two years of development**, we launched a new email app and service called [HEY](https://hey.com/).
-HEY was in `**R&D mode`  for the first year of its development.** A **team of three, Jason (CEO),  David (CTO), and Jonas (senior designer)** explored a wide variety of ideas before settling on the core. **Nearly a year of `production mode` cycles** followed, where all of Basecamp’s teams fleshed out HEY’s feature set. **We ended with two cycles of `cleanup`** and significantly cut back the feature set to launch in July 2020.
+1. In 2020, after two years of development, we launched a new email app and service called HEY.
+HEY was in `R&D mode` for the first year of its development.
+A team of three, Jason (CEO),  David (CTO), and Jonas (senior designer) explored a wide variety of ideas before settling on the core.
+Nearly a year of `production mode` cycles followed, where all of Basecamp’s teams fleshed out HEY’s feature set.
+We ended with two cycles of `cleanup` and significantly cut back the feature set to launch in July 2020.

-2. When we built the Hill Charts feature in Basecamp (see Chapter 13), we had no idea if it was going to work out or not.
-We framed the project more like a **production mode bet on a new product**.
-We **shaped a first version that was just functional enough to use ourselves**.
+2. When we built the Hill Charts feature in Basecamp, we had no idea if it was going to work out.
+We framed the project more like a production mode bet on a new product.
+We shaped a first version that was just functional enough to use ourselves.
 We didn’t expect to ship it to customers without doing an additional cycle on it.
-This was a risk: **we bet one cycle, not two**.
+This was a risk: we bet one cycle, not two.
 If it didn’t work out, we’d scrap it.
-If something more important came up, we might not ever schedule the second cycle. **But we ended up feeling confident after the first cycle.** We shaped a project to round it out, decided to bet another cycle, and then shipped it to customers.
+If something more important came up, we might not ever schedule the second cycle.
+But we ended up feeling confident after the first cycle.** We shaped a project to round it out, decided to bet another cycle, and then shipped it to customers.

 ### Betting table questions